This post may contain affiliate links. See my disclosure policy.

 Anyway, I Googled, “how to remove toilet bowl ring” or “how to remove hard water stains from the toilet”.
 Everything I found led me to some cleaning product or a pumice stone.

 Since Home Depot is Octavian’s favorite store in the world, we headed there.
 So that we could spend as much time as possible in the gardening equipment aisle, I asked a nice man who worked there where I could find the pumice stones.
-Then I asked him pumice stones actually remove hard water rings from toilet bowls.
+Then I asked him if pumice stones actually remove hard water rings from toilet bowls.

 He stopped me right there.

-No no no no no pumice stone, he said.
+No, no, no, no, no pumice stone, he said.
 Too much risk of scratching the porcelain.

 Thank goodness, this toilet angel from Home Depot had a better idea – Fine-Grit Drywall Sanding Screens.
 YOU GUYS, this man saved my toilets!